wp-plugins/genesis-admin-bar-addition/readme.txt

 Installation of this plugin works like any other plugin out there.
 Either:

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Or search for the plugin via your plugins menu.